 2. Start a website

 Similarly, there are some great platforms out there like Squarespace, WIX and Shopify that provide customizable templates to help you make your own music marketing website.
 You should use your website to sell your music and feature it prominently on the home page.
+You should also make the content on your site easy to share, consider installing social media share buttons to encourage your readers to share your content on their favorite social media platforms.

 Your website will also serve as a place your fans to view your upcoming shows and buy tickets.
 Even if you have no upcoming gigs, your music website should contain your contact details or a contact form so clients can easily book you for a private event.